vosaul/status.im/source/research/index.md

 ---
-layout: research
 id: index
 title: Research at Status
 ---

+# Research at Status

-# Do You Want to Know a Secret?
+## Do You Want to Know a Secret?

 Our work began with Whisper, which is not your typical communications system.
 However, we now are also actively implementing [Nimbus (an Ethereum 2.0 Client)](https://nimbus.status.im), [Ultra Light Clients](./ulc_in_details.html), and a number of other things which you can also follow on our [research blog](https://our.status.im/tag/research).